Yasithalalanga/Yasithalalanga/README.md

 ### I'm a Tech Enthusiast , Youtuber and a Developer

 - 🎓 I’m currently undertaking my Bachelor's Degree in Computer Science at Informatics Institute of Technology | University of Westminster UK.
-- 👨🏼‍💻 I’m looking for an internship to establish myself as a skilful software engineer.
+- 👨🏼‍💻 I’m a Software engineer intern at iTelasoft (Pvt) Ltd.
 - ⚡ 2021 Goals: Learn new technologies and to contribute projects.
 - 🛩 Fun fact: I love to travel and explore.